jva15/Blender-TrailEffects/README.md

-# WIP TrailEffects
+# TrailEffects
 **#WIP**
-it should work, but I apparantly did the I bl_info wrong so its not installable. give me some extra time to fix this.
-If your interested in this projects completion, consider clicking the watch option to stay up to date.

 This plugin for Blender generates an armature based trail.
 Ideal for sword/mellee trails specifically. because it creates an armature, it should be compatible with game engines like Unreal.

+If your interested in this projects completion, consider clicking the watch option to stay up to date.

 based on a method shared by Pierrick Picaut on youtube. https://www.youtube.com/watch?v=bzwp-ng-f1Y